ufranske/go-gocd/gocd/README.md

-## <a name="Authorization">type</a> [Authorization](/src/target/approval.go?s=432:543#L11)
+## <a name="Authorization">type</a> [Authorization](/src/target/approval.go?s=431:542#L11)
 ``` go
 type Authorization struct {
     Users []string `json:"users,omitempty"`
     Roles []string `json:"roles,omitempty"`
 }
 ```
 Authorization describes the access control for a "manual" approval type.
-Specifies whoe (role or users) can approve the job to move to the next stage of the pipeline.
+Specifies who (role or users) can approve the job to move to the next stage in the pipeline.